henrystanley/Quark/intro.md

 Enough with the rambling, on to functions!

-Here is the first of our 22, `print`:
+Here is the first of our built-ins, `print`:

     :> 'Hello, world!' print